reiryuki/Moto-Waves-V2-XT2125-Maxx-Audio-Magisk-Module/README.md

 ## Support & Bug Report
 - https://t.me/androidryukimodsdiscussions/2618
+- If you don't do above, issues will be closed immediately

 ## Tested on
 - Android 12 AncientOS ROM

+## Known Issue
-  - Bug: Doesn't work with bluetooth audio
+- Doesn't work with bluetooth audio in Android 12

 ## Credits and contributors
 - https://t.me/viperatmos